 - Bid on data-driven trends.

 - Manage their budgets better.

-- Adapt quickly to changes on the Amazon Marketplace and in the larger market.
+- Adapt quickly to changes in the Amazon.

 - Outsource their Amazon Advertising to experts.